lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 * **2025-06-28**: Confirmed and acknowledged by Lix team.
 Investigation and patching underway.
 * **2025-06-28 15:30 CEST** : Added links to known trustable static builds from Nixpkgs.
 Added affected Lix versions.
 Added more details on recovery section.
 * **2025-06-28 17:45 CEST** : Added instructions on how to rebuild the system using the static Nix, co-written by boogiewoogie (thank you!).
+* **2025-06-28 21:40 CEST** : Clarified that rebuilding your system makes sense if you changed your configuration to move away from the dangerous version.

 ---